yatinlala/dotfiles/README.md

-# dots for archlinux
+# dotfiles

 Have I mentioned that I use Arch?

 These dotfiles are managed using [GNU Stow](https://www.gnu.org/software/stow/).
-To use my dotfiles for a particular program, clone this repo and type `stow <foldername>`.
+To use my dotfiles for a particular program, clone this repo, cd into the root directory, and type `stow <foldername>`.